-Researchers funded by Tommy’s have developed a special device to monitor babies’ health over long periods of time, called the Fetal Heart and Movement (FeHeMo) vest.
-The vest is designed to be worn by pregnant women, and has sensors held in a fabric vest which listen to both the baby’s and the mother’s heart, as well as monitoring baby’s movements.
+Tommy’s researchers have developed a special device to monitor the health of babies over long periods of time, called the Fetal Heart and Movement (FeHeMo) vest.
+This fabric vest is designed to be worn by pregnant women and has sensors that listen to both the baby’s and the mother’s heartbeat, as well as monitoring the baby’s movements.
 Unlike other sensors, the ones in the FeHeMo vest do not need to be stuck to the skin in order to work.

 What’s happening in this project?

-To do this they will be asking pregnant women to wear the FeHeMo vest to see if it can accurately record the mother’s heartbeat and baby’s heartbeat and movements.
-They will also be testing to see how well it performs compared to existing methods to monitor heartbeats and movements.
+The next step is to ask pregnant women to wear the vest as part of a clinical trial.
+In the trial, the researchers will see if the FeHeMo vest can accurately record the mother’s heartbeat, as well as the baby’s heartbeat and movements.
+They will also be testing to see how well the vest performs compared to existing methods that monitor heartbeats and movements.

 What difference will this project make?